chetanbg1/cbgwork1/README.md

   	.length - variable 													.size() - method
    	can be multi-dimensional 												always single-dimentional
-    	elements stored in adjecent memory 											objects are incapable of being contained in contiguous locations ger=nerics are not compatible 												allows the use of generics
+    	elements stored in adjecent memory 											objects are incapable of being contained in contiguous locations generics are not compatible 												allows the use of generics

 		ArrayList 														Vector